kaspermunch/PopulationGenomicsCourse/Projects/README.md

 -----------------------------------------------------------------------------------------------

 In this project you will be looking at GWAS data from [openSNP](https://opensnp.org), which is a web site where users of direct-to-customer genetic tests can share their personal data with other users.
 The phenotype we will be looking at is self-reported eye color.
-When looking at the data you should have in mind that:
+When looking at the data you should be aware that:
 - The data comes from different companies that use different chips so there are markers that are missing from some individuals because they were not present on the chip used by their company.
-- Many users have not reported their gender.
-By default plink will ignore the phenotype of these individuals unless you tell it not to.
+- The gender information is missing from the file and by default plink will ignore the phenotype of individuals without gender information.
+So you have to use “--allow-no-sex” option in plink.

 ### Investigate the following